HL7/PDDI-CDS/input/pagecontent/use-cases.md

+### Introduction

+Note that assumption of the use cases presented on this page is that the drugs involved in the potential drug-drug interaction (PDDI) CDS service logic include only sets of terminology codes for specific semantic clinical/branded drugs that have a formulation indicative of the route of administration.
+This is very typical for electronic health record systems.
+It is left to developers of CDS rules to consider how to handle situations where an EHR system triggers the CDS service using a selected ingredient rather than a semantic clinical drug.

+### Warfarin + NSAIDs

-The  Warfarin + NSAIDs knowledge artifact represents a relatively complex contextualized PDDI CDS algorithm.
+The  Warfarin + non-steroidal anti-inflamatory drugs (NSAIDs) knowledge artifact represents a relatively complex contextualized PDDI CDS algorithm.
 The knowledge artifact contains logic that uses both drug and patient contextual factors.
 The original rule was developed by clinical experts as part of the W3C Community Group effort to develop a [minimum information model for representing clinically actionable knowledge about PDDIs](https://w3id.org/hclscg/pddi).
 Table 1 is the Warfarin + NSAIDs knowledge artifact at the narrative level using the minimum information model.
+The IG use case shows that the potential interactions often need to consider route and formulation.
+The minimal information model specifies  contextual  information/modifying factors which these would fall under.

-### Warfarin + NSAIDs Logic Table
+#### Warfarin + NSAIDs Logic Table
 {:.no_toc}

 <figure class="figure">